-Register for September 1st, 2015.
+Register for April 9, 2018.
 The student registration fee of $150.00 is non-refundable.
-Once you fill out the registration application one of our advisers will contact you within a few hours to review your application.
+Once you fill out the registration application one of our staff members will contact you within a few hours to review your application.

 REGISTRATION FEE (Non-Refundable) $ 150.00

 STUDENT SUPPLY FEE $ 100.00

 TEXTBOOKS $ 250.00

 TOTAL PROGRAM PRICE $ 2000.00

 Student supply fee includes T shirt, Polo shirt, student handbooks and school ID